brooks-eco/scaling-framework/README.md

         - Frequency-weighted: Weight_i = Frequency_i / Total_frequency
 ```

+## This Framework

+### 1. Data Loading and Validation

+- Supports Shapefile and GeoPackage to represent spatial scales
+- Geometry validation and repair
+- Customizable intersection rules (e.g., intersects, within, contains)
+- Load tabular data (CSV) in wide or long format to join with spatial entities

+### 2. Functional Group Classification

+- A reclassification dictionary can be applied to re-group the data. e.g. different types of forest becomes 'trees', or lakes, swamps and marshes could be grouped to a single 'wetland' class
+- Handles variations in naming conventions across datasets
+- Maintains traceability of classification decisions

+### 3. Aggregation

 | Method | Use Case | Weighting | Example |
 |--------|----------|-----------|---------|
 | `area_weighted` | Habitat metrics | Polygon area | Wetland or vegetation condition scores — larger habitats contribute more|